stratapp-ai/stratapp-ai.github.io/_posts/2019-06-25-millennials-in-the-workplace.md

 layout: post
 title: millennials in the workplace by Simon Sinek
 seo_title: Millennials in the Workplace by Simon Sinek
-seo_description: Millennials in the Workplace by Simon Sinek.
-Y-gen millennials are just magic, a breath of fresh air.
+seo_description: Y-gen millennials are just magic, a breath of fresh air.
 They hate pretending to work and they don’t go looking for work that doesn’t make sense or relate to strategy execution.
 author: Ash Richardson
 banner_image: "/uploads/Screen Shot 2019-06-25 at 3.29.28 pm.png"
 slug: millennials in the workplace by simon sinek